 For a complete list of activities aimed at kids, check out the Pennsic website’s page on Family Activities.

-- Youth Point, which offers regularly scheduled activities and classes aimed at kids.
+- Youth and Family Point, which offers regularly scheduled activities and classes aimed at kids.

-- The Children’s Choir rehearses from 1-2pm daily starting the middle Saturday in the Performing Arts Rehearsal tent behind the bathhouse, and performs at the Pennsic Choirs Concert on Thursday of War week at 6:30 in the Performing Arts Pavilion.
+- The Children’s Choir rehearses from 1-2pm daily starting the middle Sunday in the Performing Arts Rehearsal tent behind the bathhouse, and performs at the Pennsic Choirs Concert on Thursday of War week at 6:30 in the Performing Arts Pavilion.
 It’s for children ages 3 or 4 to 11.
+A parent or responsible adult must attend rehearsals with the child.

-- Bedtime stories are offered every night at 7pm in AS13 in the University block on St. Lawrence Way starting the middle Friday.
+- Bedtime stories are offered every night at 7pm in AS13 in the University block on St. Lawrence Way starting Tuesday of Peace week, and at Bog U from 8-8:45pm every other night starting Thursday of Peace week.

-- The Youth A&S Display is on Tuesday from 10-noon in the Great Hall, so if your kid has made some cool things, they can display them there and meet other young artisans.
+- The Youth A&S Display is on Monday from 9am-noon at Youth and Family Point, so if your kid has made some cool things, they can display them there and meet other young artisans.

-- Youth Combat is held daily from 8-10:30 and 3-5 pm for kids ages 6-17.
-There are also special evening activities from 7-9.
+- Youth Combat is held daily from 8-10:30 am and 3-5 pm for kids ages 6-17 on the battlefield along the edge of Currie Road nearest the Food Court.
+There are also special evening activities from 7-9 starting the middle Sunday.
 Kids don’t need to be authorized to fight at Pennsic, but there generally isn’t much if any loaner gear, so it’s best if you can arrange to bring your own armor and weapons.
-There are also special tourneys throughout the week, including:
+Parents must register their kids with the youth combat list the first time they visit.
+Kids under 12 must have a parent or responsible adult with them at all times; parents may designate other responsible adults when they register their kids for youth combat.
+In addition to the regular sessions, there are special tourneys throughout War week, including:

-- Hunter’s Home polearm tourney on Monday from 7-9pm
+- Hunter’s Home Youth Polearm tourney on Monday from 7-9pm

-- Known World Adult and Youth Baronial Champs Tourney on Wednesday from noon to 1pm
+- Known World Baronial Youth Champs Tourney on Tuesday from noon to 1pm

-- Æthelmearc Youth/Adult Tag Team Tourney on Wednesday night from 7-9pm,
+- Æthelmearc Youth/Adult Tag Team Tourney on Wednesday from 3-6pm,

 - The Archery range has a special family range where kids can shoot at age-appropriate targets and distances.
 There are two youth archery competitions – the Youth Baronial Champions tourney on Sunday from noon to 2pm, and the Ealdormere youth archery competition on Thursday of War week from noon to 3pm.
 Again, you need to bring your own equipment, or you can buy bows, arrows, etc. from merchants on site.